-Mexico is Sweden’s second largest export market in Latin America and the free trade agreement between the EU and Mexico has improved trade balance significantly.
-Being a member of NAFTA has also made the country more attractive from an investment perspective.
+Mexico is Sweden’s second largest export market in Latin America and the free trade agreement between the EU and Mexico has significantly improved the trade balance.
+Being a member of USMCA has also made the country more attractive from an investment perspective.
 Already today, many companies manufacture products in Mexico that are sold across the Americas.

 Mexico offers great potential in several sectors where Sweden is an industry leader, including automotive, mining, energy, IT and telecoms.
 There is also a growing need for solutions within security and the environmental sector as well as health care and medicine.
-Foreign investments have surged in the past ten years, especially in the automotive industry.
-Today the direct average cost of production is 4 percent lower than China.
-Most major automotive companies and key suppliers have manufacturing facilities in Mexico, which means potential business for Swedish subcontractors.
+Foreign investments in Mexico have surged in the past ten years, especially in the automotive industry.
+Moreover, Mexico's key attractiveness factors are the country’s skilled workforce, cost competitiveness and effective labour relations.
+Currently, Mexico`s has the 7th largest labour force in the world.
+Additionally, in 2020 Mexico´s manufacturing cost of labour per hour was USD 1.68 cheaper than that of China.
+Because of this, most major automotive companies and key suppliers have manufacturing facilities in Mexico, which means potential business opportunities for Swedish subcontractors.

 Possible obstacles for Swedish companies include corruption and fraud, and it is important to always ask for professional advice if there is any uncertainty.
-As our Trade & Invest commissioner Nicolas León explains below, it is also a good idea to consider how to ensure fair working conditions while maintaining a good level of productivity.
+It might also be recommendable to consider how to ensure fair working conditions while maintaining a high level of productivity.

 Business Sweden has been active in Mexico since 2003.
-The office is also responsible for markets in Central America and the Caribbean, where the recent development in Cuba holds a promise for the future.
+The office is also responsible for markets in Central America and the Caribbean.
 We can help you prepare for market entry by producing tailor-made market analyses, giving advice on issues related to corruption and security, finding suitable business partners and much more.

 What growth potential does Mexico offer Swedish companies?